Magueye717/backend-business-case/README.md

 # Steps
 ### Run the backend
+### 1. Clone the project with this link https://github.com/Magueye717/backend-business-case.git

 ### 1. npm install
 ### 2. Set the DEV_DB_URL | PROD_DB_URL variable in the .env